 At Boston Organics, we work extremely hard to participate in a food system that does as little harm to the planet as possible while being rooted in our community.
 That is why we are committed to certified organics as well as the local producers and independent businesses in New England.
 In 2017, 61% of our total vegetable purchases were from certified organic farms in New England and 70% of all of our vendors are regional and independent businesses.
 This means our products are traveling fewer miles, are fresher when they get to your home or office and that our purchasing dollars are being reinvested in our local economy.

 Quintessential to our operations at Boston Organics, are our drivers and warehouse staff.
 Too often, folks working in the processing and transportation of food are left out of broader conversations about building a healthy and equitable food system.
 As the “gig economy” grows, more and more people working in food processing and transportation are independent contractors.
-Recent studies have shown that independent contractors tend to, on average, earn lower incomes over the course of a year and are not afforded the same workplace safety requirements as their full status employee peers.
+Studies have shown that independent contractors tend to, on average, earn lower incomes over the course of a year and are not afforded the same workplace safety requirements as their full status employee peers.
 This is why everyone working at Boston Organics has access to employee benefits and is a paid a living wage – from our drivers and warehouse employees to our office staff.